fpdevil/Haskercises/README.md

 #### Folding

-`haskell` provides folding of a data structure from either left or right.
-The standard `haskell` library defines the right fold as similar to the following
+`Haskell` provides folding of a data structure from either the `Left` or `Right`.
+The standard `haskell` library defines functions for both folding from the Right as well as Left.
+The right fold is defined similar to the following

 ```haskell
 foldr :: (a -> b -> b) -> b -> [a] -> b